Skip to content

 Rediscover Who You Were Before Parenting

 You do not need to answer these immediately.
-But start paying attention to what sparks your curiosity.
+Start paying attention to what sparks your curiosity.
 Browse bookstores without a purpose.
 Sign up for a class that has nothing to do with practicality.
 Give yourself permission to explore without needing an outcome.

 Reconnect With Your Partner